acend/infrastructure/README.md

 We use [Hetzner](https://www.hetzner.com/cloud) as our cloud provider and [RKE2](https://docs.rke2.io/) is used to create the kubernetes cluster.[Kubernetes Cloud Controller Manager for Hetzner Cloud](https://github.com/hetznercloud/hcloud-cloud-controller-manager) is used to provision lobalancer from a Kubernetes service (type `Loadbalancer`) objects and also configure the networking & native routing for the Kubernetes cluster network traffic.

-[Flux](https://fluxcd.io/) is used to deploy resourcen on the Kubernetes Cluster
+[ArgoCD](https://argo-cd.readthedocs.io/en/stable/) is used to deploy resourcen on the Kubernetes Cluster

 Folder structure:

-* `deploy`: Resources for flux application deployment
+* `deploy`: Resources for ArgoCD application deployment
 * `terraform`: All terraform files for infrastructure deployment

 ## Workflow